 The recent case of I.F.T.
 S.A.L.
 Offshore v Barclays Bank PLC EWHC 3125 (Comm) has provided an opportunity to consider the circumstances in which it would be appropriate to allow an Applicant to be discharged from its undertaking not to use documents obtained from a bank under a Norwich Pharmacal Order (NPO) for the purposes of proceedings against the bank.
 Although the case itself was only concerned with the use of the evidence and not with the merits of a potential claim against the bank, it also brought into focus a suite of matters which could give rise to a bank having to take responsibility for the fraudulent acts of one of its customers and the importance the Court places on a multi-tiered defence system in the battle against cyber fraud.

-In early 2019, the banking industry introduced a new voluntary Code that would offer increased protection from scammers, including reimbursing victims of fraud (see our previous Fraud Insights on the Code).
+In early 2019, the banking industry introduced a new voluntary Code that would offer increased protection from scammers, including reimbursing victims of fraud.
 However, the Code is only intended to provide compensation to consumers, charities and micro-enterprises, leaving companies like the Claimant (IFT) having to resort to other avenues of recovery.
 Furthermore, it appears from recent talks arranged by UK Finance, a banking trade association, and attended by some of the UK's largest banks, that at least some of the banks want to water down the Code.
 A report prepared by the Lending Standards Board, which oversees the Code, and due by the end of the year, will give regulators an insight into the success or otherwise of the Code.

 IFT was the victim of one such online fraud, known colloquially as an 'authorised push payment scam', and was induced to transfer c.
 USD 250,000 to an account at Barclays Bank (Barclays), set up just over a month earlier.
 The money had been intended to pay for the purchase of raw meat products from an Austrian supplier, but instead, as it later transpired from the documents handed over by Barclays, it was paid out by the fraudster to an account in the United Arab Emirates in various tranches over the course of two days.
 The last payment was made just 2 hours before IFT notified the fraud to Barclays.